Brief Description of Concentration

 Small classes, faculty-taught tutorials and faculty-advised honors theses teach students to read and think critically and creatively, as well as develop individual research questions and studies.
 Concentration Requirements include upper-level language courses to ensure that concentrators acquire advanced oral, written, and cultural proficiency.
 Courses specifically for undergraduates build on this foundation, introducing major periods in the Romance literatures or offering hands-on work in translation, creative writing, and dramatic performance.

-- Introduction to French Literature: The Francophone World – FRENCH 70c
+- The Francophone World – FRENCH 70c

 - Comic Relief: The Power of Humor in Social Fiction – FRENCH 88

-- Things in Literature – SPANSH 87
+- Golden Age Literature – SPANSH 70b

 - Spanish for Public Health – SPANSH 61PH